HuyaneMatsu/hata/docs/topics/forms[WIP].md

 ## Building Forms

-Forms are standalone components, with sub-components as fields.
+Forms are standalone components, with subcomponents as fields.

-For now, forms are limited to 5 sub-components.
-And the only accepted sub-component are `TextInput`-s.
-(Basically rows of text inputs, but rows are inserted automatically if not defined.)
+For now forms are limited to 5 subcomponents.
+And the only accepted subcomponents are `TextInput`-s (basically rows of text inputs, but rows are inserted automatically if not defined.)

 ## Limitations